yodakohl/CHIMERA/README.md

    uvicorn app.main:app --reload
    ```

-4. Open <http://localhost:8000> in your browser, upload a satellite image, optionally adjust the
+4. Open <http://localhost:8000> in your browser.
+You can either upload a single satellite image or
-   analysis prompt, and submit the form.
-The results table will grow with each analysis, allowing
+   use the automatic area scan form to request imagery for a latitude/longitude bounding box.
+The
+   app downloads tiles from the free NASA Earth imagery API, analyzes each tile, and stores the
-   you to revisit previous detections.
+   results so you can revisit previous detections.

+   The application defaults to the public `DEMO_KEY`, which is limited to roughly 30 requests per
+   hour.
+Add your own NASA API key via the form for higher throughput or larger areas.

 Uploaded imagery is stored under `data/uploads`, and analysis metadata is tracked in the
 `data/satellite_scans.db` SQLite database.